clay584/blacklist_builder/README.md

 # Blacklist Builder
-Fetches multiple blacklists, formats, outputs to text file for use with Palo Alto firewalls (possibly others).
+Fetches multiple blacklists, formats, removes duplicates, and outputs to text file for use with Palo Alto firewalls (possibly others).

 #Installation
 In order to run this script you will need argparse, urllib2, and netaddr.
-It was built and tested on python2.6.
+It was tested on python2.6.

 #Usage
 ##Syntax